 Ukuqinisekisa iakhawunti yakho Yokubuka Iindwendwe

-When you host on Airbnb, you may be asked to provide information such as your legal name, date of birth, or government ID for verification.
+When you host or help with hosting on Airbnb, you may be asked to provide information such as your legal name, date of birth, or government ID for verification.
 These details are required by law as part of a process called Know Your Customer (KYC).
-If anything’s incorrect, you may not be able to get paid.
+If anything’s incorrect, your account permissions could be limited, and you may not be able to receive payouts.

 KYC is a regulatory requirement to help protect our community from fraud and to prevent money laundering and terrorist financing.
-Nearly every large company licensed to issue payments to individuals has to comply with KYC—in other words, we’re required to know who’s getting paid.
+Nearly every large company licensed to issue payments to individuals has to comply with KYC—in other words, we’re required to know who’s accessing the Airbnb account, and who’s getting paid.

 Why this is important

-If any information is incorrect or incomplete, your payouts may be interrupted until we can verify your Host account, and your account could even be flagged as potentially fraudulent.
+If any information is incorrect, incomplete or out of date, your payouts may be interrupted until we can verify your account, and your account could even be flagged as potentially fraudulent.

 How we use your information